DeAndre Hopkins is finally out of the QB wilderness. Now what?

 Eventually, those emotions seep to the surface.
 Watch a talented wide receiver playing with a fading quarterback -- Beckham comes to mind -- and you'll see his shoulders slump when a ball sails over his head, his helmet nod a little as he heads back to the huddle.
 When Hopkins was cycling through quarterbacks (during his first six seasons in the NFL, the Texans changed starters 20 times), he couldn't always hide his frustration, but he never uttered a public complaint.
 If anything, he was excessively kind.
 Hopkins had the worst year of his career in 2016, with Osweiler.
 According to Pro Football Focus data, just 35 percent of the passes to Hopkins were catchable.
 And yet, when the team cut Osweiler, who walked away with $37 million, Hopkins was effusive.
 "I know he's going to prove everybody wrong," he told reporters.
 (Narrator's voice: He did not, in fact, prove everybody wrong.)

 While Hopkins isn't as reserved as Johnson, he has a similarly gentle demeanor, and he's equally reluctant to criticize past teammates.
 But he also allows himself a small smile when he listens to statistics that illustrate the lackluster passing he has overcome.
 "Honestly, I don't think anybody can do it," he says.
 "For receivers ... it's a lot about timing, having chemistry with your quarterback to be successful and having a guy that you work with over the course of years.
 I haven't seen any wide receiver, when they have a backup come in, go out and get 100 yards or multiple touchdowns."
-(In 2015, Hopkins became the first player in modern NFL history to post 100-yard receiving games from four different quarterbacks in the same season -- as well as the first player to catch touchdowns from eight different quarterbacks in his first four seasons.)
+(Hopkins became the first player in modern NFL history to post 100-yard receiving games from four different quarterbacks in the same season, 2015, and the first player to catch touchdowns from eight different quarterbacks in his first four seasons.)

 The answer, he would soon learn, was no.